COMMON COLD

 Nose feels too heavy.
 As if a heavy weight were hanging from it.
 Burning, throbbing inside root of nose.

-Discharge from nose, throat, trachea, bronchi, bladder is thick, yellow, ropy, and sticky, like glue; draws out in strings and ropes; tough, jelly-like, and when
+From nose, throat, trachea, bronchi, bladder, the discharge is thick, yellow, ropy, and sticky, like glue; draws out in strings and ropes; tough, jelly-like, and when

 it settles down it forms hard masses.

-Kent: nose stopped up: watery discharge at first with much sneezing, then a thick, yellow discharge.
+The nose is stopped up: watery discharge at first with much sneezing, then a thick, yellow discharge.
 Blows out bloody, mattery crusts.
 Crusts, tinged with blood.
+KENT.

 Plugs: "clinkers".
 Discharge of tough, green masses, or hard plugs.